Santa Rosa Basecamp Adventure

 Cancellation policy is per person.

-All dishes will be cleaned using hot water, soap and bleach
+All dishes will be cleaned using soap and bleach

-All gear will be thoroughly cleaned and washed after each trip
+All gear will be cleaned after each trip

 Guests are asked to stay home if they are experiencing Covid-19 symptoms